top of page

 Sketch.1 Brainstorming functional requirements during takeoff, mid-flight, and landing.

-In the next version we dove deeper into personalization of the passenger experience through the ADAPT™ system, empowering travelers to enjoy a range of mobility, sensory, cognitive and language accommodations through this platform.
-At this stage we partnered with the Institute for Human Centered Design to provide subject matter expertise on inclusive design and accessibility of the user interface.
-They helped the us go deeper, beyond baseline legibility standards, to consider issues of cognitive complexity, the effects of color and lighting on stress management, and practical implementation of American Sign Language interpretation.
-John Morris, accessible travel advocate and founder of wheelchairtravel.org, advised on designing solutions for scenarios that matter most to people with mobility issues and age related difficulties, where digital systems can support physical service delivery.
+In 2024, I focused my contributions on personalization of the passenger experience through the ADAPT™ system, empowering travelers to enjoy a range of mobility, sensory, cognitive and language accommodations through this platform.
+Big Dreams Studio partnered with the Institute for Human Centered Design to provide subject matter expertise on inclusive design and accessibility of the user interface.
+This helped us go beyond baseline legibility standards, to consider issues of cognitive complexity, the effects of color and lighting on stress management, and practical implementation of American Sign Language interpretation.

 Screen.1-9 Interface for crew application to manage and service passenger requests.

-Galley Management AI
+Galley Management System (galley.ai)

 "We're essentially creating an intelligent assistant that works alongside cabin crew to streamline their most demanding tasks," explains Jeff McKee, who leads the Customer Experience Design group.
 "The goal is to create a smoother and more effective work environment for crew."